prikhoda-natalia/stickypixel/src/careers/front-end-developer.md

 - Enthusiasm for learning new technologies
 - Fantastic communication and customer service skills
 - Experience of web design and development
+- Experience with software such as Sketch, Photoshop, Illustrator
-- Deep knowledge of HTML, CSS and Javascript
+- Good knowledge of HTML, CSS and Javascript
 - Keen eye for detail
 - Talent to quickly understand complex client requirements and suggest simple, logical solutions
 - Desire for doing things right